The city is in the process of updating its Energy Conservation Code. Learn more about the process and proposed updates.

 Commercial Energy Performance

 In 2020, the city introduced the Energy Use Intensity (EUI) performance pathway.
 The EUI is the measurement of the total energy use per square foot of building space.
-The proposed code update would add Fixed EUI Performance targets for large commercial, retail, and restaurants in addition to the current building types permitted.
-Reference standards would also be updated to the newest versions.
+The code update will add Fixed EUI Performance targets for large commercial, retail, and restaurants in addition to the current building types permitted.
+Reference standards will also be updated to the newest versions.

 Envelope Backstop

 With the cost of renewable energy decreasing, some projects simply install large solar arrays to achieve building performance requirements instead of investing in efficiency upgrades.
-The proposed update would maintain envelope efficiency standards outlined in the 2020 code to ensure all elements of a newly constructed commercial building’s envelope – its windows, walls, floor slabs, roof assemblies and doors – remain efficient and are not traded-off for other efficiencies in the building.
+The updated code will maintain envelope efficiency standards outlined in the 2020 code to ensure all elements of a newly constructed commercial building’s envelope – its windows, walls, floor slabs, roof assemblies and doors – remain efficient and are not traded-off for other efficiencies in the building.

 Renewable Offsets

-Commercial projects that use fossil fuels would be required to offset 100% of those fuels through on-site renewable energy generation.
+Commercial projects that use fossil fuels will be required to offset 100% of those fuels through on-site renewable energy generation.

 Embodied Carbon